 Jamaal Charles had a huge workload during the entire regular season, and had great luck staying healthy the whole way.

 That was the worst sight imaginable for Chiefs fans.
-During the second quarter the Chiefs announced he was out for the game with a concussion.

 Charles was an All-Pro selection because he is the biggest playmaker on an otherwise drab offense.
 The game-breaking back had 1,287 rushing yards, 693 receiving yards and 19 total touchdowns even though he sat out the Chiefs' final regular-season game to stay healthy.